thrumdev/blobs/docs-site/docs/node-operators/getting-started.md

 target/release/ikura-node --chain gondatsu
 ```

-## Blobs and Storage Usage
+## Ikura and Storage Usage

-Blobs can potentially use enormous amounts of disk space under heavy usage.
+Ikura can potentially use enormous amounts of disk space under heavy usage.
 This is because all historical blobs are stored within the blobchain's history.
 While the Polkadot and Kusama expunge ancient blobs after 24 hours, any full node of the blobchain will have all the blobs going back to the genesis, as well as all of the other block data.

 To avoid this issue, run with `--blocks-pruning <number>`, where `number` is some relatively small value such as `1000` to avoid keeping all historical blobs.